Patchwork, Zen, and Comfort

 Step 6: Pressing on the right side of your blocks, press the seam toward the darker fabric.

 If you have the tools to do it, you can trim your finished blocks to 7 ½”.
-If not, it’s fine to leave them untrimmed and we will finish up at Bread Loaf Mountain.
+If not, it’s fine to leave them untrimmed and we will finish them up at BLMZC.

 If you have made many blocks and can square them up into precise 7 ½” blocks, feel free to sew them together into larger strips.